Chapter 10: Presentation

 Recording a contract liability

-A producer agrees to supply a product to a customer for C5,000.
-Initially, the customer pays a deposit of C2,000, with the remaining amount payable upon delivery.
-The delivery is scheduled for three weeks later, and no significant financing component is involved.
-Revenue recognition is deferred until the product is delivered and control transfers to the customer.
+A producer enters into a contract to deliver a product to a customer for C5,000.
+The customer pays a deposit of C2,000, with the remainder due upon delivery (assume that delivery will occur three weeks later and a significant financing component does not exist).
+Revenue will be recognised upon delivery, because that is when control of the product transfers to the customer.

 Question